 Perhaps the most common of the Jeep fire engines was the CJ-2A conversion done for Willys-Overland by a number of manufacturers from 1946-49.
 Many of them survive in private collections, museums, and even still in service.

 The CJ-2A seen here was bought new in 1948 by the Municipality of St-Esprit, Quebec.
 In service for 47 years, it accumulated only 2481 miles.
 The rack supporting the hoses was replaced in 1980, and the Jeep was repainted in 1985.
-It is now owned by firefighter Rene Lemieux, who worked with the vehicle in active service from 1988 until its retirement in 1995, and is now looking for an original hose rack.
-See also a rear view photo (30K JPEG).
+After its retirement in 1995 it was bought by firefighter Rene Lemieux, who worked with the vehicle in active service from 1988.

-The builder's plate on the Jeep reads, "Genuine Willys Jeep Equipment, Model S1, Sterling Machine & Mfg.
+The builder's plate on the St-Esprit Jeep reads, "Genuine Willys Jeep Equipment, Model S1, Sterling Machine & Mfg.
 Co.
-Ltd." This company, located in Owen Sound, Ontario, also built trailers (120K JPEG), which have a similar builder's plate (80K JPEG).
+Ltd." For more on Sterling Machine, located in Owen Sound, Ontario, see Canadian Jeep Fire Engines.

 This former West Vancouver 1947 CJ-2A is reportedly another Sterling conversion, and was in service from 1948 to 1989.
 The overhead ladder and suction hose was removed to make the vehicle more stable, and according to Shane MacKichan, its original American Marsh 300 GPM pump was also removed.
 It has been restored by the West Vancouver Fire Service Museum and Archives Society, with a 160 GPM Barton pump (70K JPEG).
 Photo courtesy West Vancouver Fire Service Museum.